wp-plugins/spider-event-calendar/readme.txt

 3.7 Note.
 Write the description of the event.
 3.8 Published.
 Choose whether to publish the event or not.
 3.9 Repeat Event.Choose the frequency for repeating the events.
-	• Don't repeat this event.
+    -Don't repeat this event.
-	• Repeat daily.
+    -Repeat daily.
 Choose the frequency of the days for repeating the events.
-	• Repeat weekly.
+    -Repeat weekly.
 Choose the quantity of the weeks and a weekday for repeating the events.
-	• Repeat monthly.
+    -Repeat monthly.
 Choose the quantity of the months and the quantity of the weekdays for repeating the events.
-	• Repeat yearly.
+    -Repeat yearly.
 Choose the quantity of the years, choose a month and the frequency of the week and weekdays.
-	• Repeat until.
+    -Repeat until.
 Choose the end date for repeating each event.
 3.10 Save.
 Click the “Save” button to save the created event.